Commensurating actions for groups of piecewise continuous transformations: More on piecewise projective self-homeomorphisms

-Conversely, every projective structure $\pi$ on $X$, such that the identity map $(X,\pi_0^X)\stackrel{i}\to (X,\pi)$ is a piecewise projective homeomorphism, has the form $\pi_\mu$ for a unique $\mu\in \mathcal{A}^2(X)$. \end{prop} \begin{proof} To check that it defines an atlas, the compatibility is clear from functoriality of $f\mapsto f^*$.
+Conversely, every projective structure $\pi$ on $X$, such that the identity map $(X,\pi_0^X)\stackrel{i}\to (X,\pi)$ is a piecewise projective homeomorphism, has the form $\pi_\mu$ for a unique $\mu\in \mathcal{A}^2(X)$. \end{prop} \begin{proof} To check that this defines a projective structure, the compatibility is clear from functoriality of $f\mapsto f^*$.
 The only thing to check is that $X$ is covered by charts.
 This will of course make use of the ``$\tau$-condition" saying that $\nu(\hat{x})=\tau(\nu(x))$.
+Let $x\in X$; we have to show that $x$ belongs to a chart.
+We can suppose (by an orientation-preserving isometric change of standard coordinates) that $x=0$.

-If $\mu(x^+)=(1,0)$ then $\mu(x^-)=(1,0)$ by the $\tau$-condition, and hence the identity map at a small neighborhood does the job.
-Otherwise, we can choose a small interval around $x$ on which $\mu$ equals $(1,0)$ except at $x$.
-Then first composing locally with a piecewise affine local homeomorphism fixing $x$ with a singular point at $x$, boils down to the case when $\mu(x^+)=(1,u)$ for some $u\in\R$.
-By the $\tau$-condition, $\mu(x^-)=(1,-u)$.
+If $\mu(0^+)=(1,0)$ then $\mu(0^-)=(1,0)$ by the $\tau$-condition, and hence the identity map at a small neighborhood does the job.
+Otherwise, we can choose a small interval around $0$ on which $\mu$ equals $(1,0)$ except at $0$.
+Then first composing locally with a piecewise affine local homeomorphism fixing $0$ with a singular point at $0$, boils down to the case when $\mu(0^+)=(1,u)$ for some $u\in\R$.
+By the $\tau$-condition, $\mu(0^-)=(1,-u)$.
 Then consider the formula in the proof of Lemma \ref{nu0inv}, assuming in addition that $f$ is of class $\mathcal{C}^1$: for every $t$